glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/creating_mission.md

 Scrolling down to the `Hitman 3` table, we can see that the `New York` location is in `Chunk 12`.
 ![resources/chunk_data.jpg](resources/chunk_data.jpg)

-Create a new folder in the `content` folder named `bank`.
+Create a new folder in the root mod folder named `bank`.
 In that folder, create a new folder named `chunk12`.

-In GlacierKit, right-click the `content/chunk12` folder and click `New File` and set the name to `scene_bank.entity.json`.
+In GlacierKit, right-click the `bank/chunk12` folder and click `New File` and set the name to `scene_bank.entity.json`.
 Since we gave it a name that ends with `.entity.json`, GlacierKit will initialize the file with the entity template.

-Right click [Scenario brick](resources/empty_scenario_brick.entity.json) and press `Save link as...` and save it into your `content/chunk12` folder with a name of `scenario_bank.entity.json`.
+Right click [Scenario brick](resources/empty_scenario_brick.entity.json) and press `Save link as...` and save it into your `bank/chunk12` folder with a name of `scenario_bank.entity.json`.

 ## Setting the factory and blueprint hashes for the scene
 Now we have our scene and scenario files, but the game doesn't know to tie them to the IOI strings that we created.
 We can fix that by setting the `Factory hash` and `Blueprint hash` for these files.